accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __[Smart SSD](https://www.youtube.com/watch?v=_8gEmK1L4EY)__ adds computation chips to SSD.
 Query filtering or GC/Compaction can be pushed down to SSD internal, without involving the longer data transfer path across PCIe.

+Alibaba Pangu 2.0 Filesystem is a good example of offloading.
+Pangu is the storage backend of Alibaba Cloud [Elastic Block Storage](https://cn.aliyun.com/product/disk?from_alibabacloud=) (EBS), [Object Storage Service](https://www.alibabacloud.com/zh/product/object-storage-service) (OSS), [Network-Attached Storage](https://www.alibabacloud.com/zh/product/nas) (NAS), [PolarDB](https://www.alibabacloud.com/zh/product/polardb), and [MaxCompute](https://www.alibabacloud.com/zh/product/maxcompute).
+The architecture is similar to Azure Storage and GFS.
+Modern cloud infrastructure storage systems are moving to new directions:

+  * Storage engine moves to __userspace__, and filesystem moves to userspace, to match speed with RDMA and NVMe SSD.
+Kernel is bypassed.
+Leverage DPDK and SPDK.

+    * Besides, Filesystem becomes __specialized__, i.e. customized for the storage.
+Storage wants to access the raw interface of drives, e.g. ZNS SSD, and SMR.

+    * Besides, not only Kernel Bypassing.
+RDMA bypasses remote host CPU to access DRAM.
+NVMe-over-Fabric __bypasses__ remote host CPU to access SSD.

+    * The eventual goal is to offload the entire data path.

+  * __DPU__ becomes widely used: 1) Network offloading.
+2) Storage offloading.
+3) RDMA Smart NIC

+    * A typical DPU is composed of __FPGA + CPU__.
+The CPU can be an ARM core, or a processor on FPGA.
+FPGA can also be replaced with ASIC.
+DPU also equips with extended chips like VPU (Vector Processor Unit), local DRAM, fast DPU inter-connect, fast DPU-GPU inter-connect.

+    * The concept of __FastPath__: A (packet) processing only involves the FPGA/ASIC part of DU (fast pass through).
+It doesn't involve the CPU or memory on DPU.
+It doesn't involve the host.
+In the second level, The (packet) processing bypasses middle nodes in the distributed system.
+Client directly reads/writes from the end2end data node.
+Besides, FastPath usually requires RDMA and NVMe-oF which bypasses the destination host CPU to access DRAM or SSD.

+    * Other typical hardware offloading usages: 1) Offload __compression/Encryption__ and CRC calculation.
+They can be offloaded to DPU, or RDMA smart NIC.
+2) __Smart SSD__.
+Databases can pushdown filters or GC to on-SSD chip, which avoids PCIe bottleneck between SSD and CPU.

+  * Increasing adoption of __zoned devices__ to reduce the manufacture cost, i.e. SMR drives and ZNS SSD.
+They expose similar [Zoned Block Device](https://lwn.net/Articles/714387/) (ZBD) interface.

+    * __SMR drives__ allows higher HDD areal density.
+Writes subject to zone-level append-only, and open zone limit.
+Storage engine or filesystem need to be customized.

+    * __ZNS SSD__ is essentially an SSD with a very simplified FTL.
+Cost is lower.
+And, it allows storage engine to highly customize GC and data placement.

+  * DPU is frequently mentioned with FastPath and all sorts of bypassing:

+    * __Bypassing__ DPU's on-chip CPU and memory, Local host's CPU and memory, Load balancer (client cached routing info), Remote host's CPU to access DRAM (RDMA), Remote host's CPU to access SSD (NVMe-oF).

+    * Other types of __bypassing__ are Kernel bypassing (userspace filesystem), Filesystem bypassing (userspace storage engine), [Intel DDIO](https://www.intel.com/content/www/us/en/io/data-direct-i-o-technology.html) and [RDCA](https://www.usenix.org/system/files/fast23-li-qiang_more.pdf) (Remote Direct Cache Access).

+  * Related materials for Pangu 2.0.
+Majorly published on FAST23.
+[Alibaba Pangu 2.0](https://www.usenix.org/conference/fast23/presentation/li-qiang-deployed), [Pangu FS client: Fisc](https://www.usenix.org/conference/fast23/presentation/li-qiang-fisc), [Pangu RDMA](https://www.usenix.org/conference/nsdi21/presentation/gao), [Pangu Networking: Solar](https://rmiao.github.io/assets/pdf/solar-sigcomm22.pdf), [Pangu DPU: X-Dragon](https://dl.acm.org/doi/abs/10.1145/3470496.3527439), [Pangu SMR](https://www.usenix.org/conference/fast23/presentation/zhou).

 ## Data organization